When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 One of the most important things here is that each page has to have its own customized page copy.
 Don’t just copy and paste the same text and then swap out the location names.

-Each page should be optimized well for your target keywords, with compelling sales copy and a strong call to action (CTA) encouraging readers to reach out to you about your services.
+Each page should be well-optimized for your target keywords, with compelling sales copy and a strong call to action (CTA) encouraging readers to reach out to you about your services.

 Adding Structured Data Markup